andrew/ultimate-awesome/README.md

 - [awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection) - List of datasets, codes, and contests related to remote sensing change detection.
 - [awesome-virtualization](https://github.com/Wenzel/awesome-virtualization) - Collection of resources about Virtualization.
 - [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
+- [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
 Hope your DevOps are more safe 😎.
-- [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [awesome-electron-alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) - A curated list of awesome Electron alternatives.
+- [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
+These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
+I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-flutter-plugins](https://github.com/jahnli/awesome-flutter-plugins) - 🔥🔥 收集好用的Flutter插件以便更效率的开发.
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.